apache/celix/documents/framework.md

 and should be treated as read-only.
 The resource bundle cache can be accessed using `celix_bundle_getEntry` or `celix::Bundle::getEntry`.

-The persistent storage bundle cache can be used to storage persistent data for a bundle and can be treated as read-write.
+The persistent storage bundle cache can be used to store persistent data for a bundle and can be treated as read-write.
 The persistent storage bundle cache can be accessed using `celix_bundle_getDataFile` or `celix::Bundle::getDataFile`.